 EPA funds a team of designers to visit each city to produce schematic designs and exciting illustrations intended to catalyze or complement a larger planning process for the pilot neighborhood.
 Additionally, these pilots are often the testing ground for citywide actions, such as changes to local codes and ordinances to better support sustainable growth and green infrastructure.
 The design team and EPA, HUD, and DOT staff also assist city staff in developing specific implementation strategies.

 Greening America's Capitals helps communities consider ways to incorporate sustainable design strategies into their planning and development to create and enhance distinctive neighborhoods with multiple social, economic, and environmental benefits.
-The 2013 Request for Letters of Interest opened August 20, 2013 and closed on September 23, 2013.
-Read the Request for Letters of Interest (PDF) (5 pp, 170K).
+The 2014 Request for Letters of Interest opened June 23 and closed on July 21, 2014.
+The recipients will be announced in September.
+Read the Request for Letters of Interest (PDF) (5 pp, 214K) .

 Lessons from Greening America’s Capitals Projects